zellwk/zellwk.com/src/posts/2019-12-18-mongoose-subdocuments.md

 series: mongoose
 ---

-You learned how to use Mongoose on a basic level to create, read, update, and delete documents in the [previous tutorial]().
+You learned how to use Mongoose on a basic level to create, read, update, and delete documents in the [previous tutorial][1].
 In this tutorial, we'll go a step further into subdocuments

 <!-- more -->